shakinguleg/learngit/readme.txt

 git is a distributed version control system. git is free software.
-Create a new branch is quick AND simple. fsadfsdafsdaf
+Create a new branch is quick.